davemollen/dm-Whammy/README.md

 If you want to compile the vst3 plugin for mac you should run `./scripts/build-vst3-for-mac.sh`.
 This will compile and copy the plugin to the default plugin folder.

-If you want to compile the vst3 plugin on other systems you should go into the nih-plug directory and run `cargo xtask bundle dm_rat --release`.
+If you want to compile the vst3 plugin on other systems you should go into the nih-plug directory and run `cargo xtask bundle dm_shredmaster --release`.
 Once finished, copy the compiled plugin from [/target/bundled](./nih-plug/target/bundled) into your plugin folder.

 ### CLAP installation

-If you want to compile the CLAP plugin you should go into the nih-plug directory and run `cargo xtask bundle dm_rat --release`.
+If you want to compile the CLAP plugin you should go into the nih-plug directory and run `cargo xtask bundle dm_shredmaster --release`.
 Once finished, copy the compiled plugin from [/target/bundled](./nih-plug/target/bundled) into your plugin folder.

-### VST installation

-The following scripts can be used to compile the plugin for mac.
-Prefix the command with `sudo ` if you get a `Permission denied` error.

-- For intel macs:

-  Running the `./scripts/build-vst-for-mac.sh` command will compile and copy the plugin to the default plugin folder.

-- For M1 macs:

-  Running the `./scripts/build-vst-for-mac-m1.sh` command will compile and copy the plugin to the default plugin folder.

-If you want to compile the vst plugin on other systems you should go into the vst directory and run `cargo build --release`.
-Once finished, copy the compiled plugin from [/target/release](./vst/target/release) into your plugin folder.